Centeva/Centeva.DomainModeling/README.md

 If you are implementing Aggregates, your repositories should only operate on the root of each Aggregate, as child entities should never be directly accessed.

-The package `Centeva.SharedKernel.EFCore` provides an abstract implementation of `IRepository` named `BaseRepository`.
+The package `Centeva.DomainModeling.EFCore` provides an abstract implementation of `IRepository` named `BaseRepository`.
 You can use it by creating a derived class in your project.
 Additionally, if you want to enforce that repositories can only access aggregate roots, then your derived class should look like this: